Barcelona visitors can understand the power of Sagrada Familia by looking at one Tripadvisor snip:

 Tickets are €29.00 for adults, €27.00 for students/under 30, and €22.00 for 65+

-Children under 11 are free, children under 6 prohibited, and those with a disability are not recommended as the towers are stairs only going down.
+Children under 11 are free, children under 6 prohibited, and those with a disability are not recommended as the towers are stairs-only going down.

-Sagrada Familia Guided Tours in English
+Sagrada Familia Tour in English

-It is almost double the length of the standard Sagrada Familia tour.
+At 90 minutes it is almost double the length of the standard Sagrada Familia tour.

 You also skip lines VIP style and don’t have to wait to get in.